Holly H.C. Cheng

 Hong Kong Bar Association’s Charles Ching Memorial Scholarship Recipient (2016)

-Dealing with the engagement of 3 medical experts and discussion on relevance of collision
+HKDC 1417: Led by Shahmim.
+K. Khattak, successfully defended against a charge of causing death by dangerous driving.
+Dealing with the engagement of 3 medical experts and discussion on relevance of collision.

-Representing the defendant for mitigation for criminal intimidation, making child pornography, and unlawful sexual intercourse with discussion on the nature and interpretation of perceived threats and what constituted “revenge pornography”
+HKDC 66: Representing the defendant for mitigation for criminal intimidation, making child pornography, and unlawful sexual intercourse with discussion on the nature and interpretation of perceived threats and what constituted “revenge pornography”.

-Representing D2 on appeal with discussion on whether the offence of wilful obstruction, disturbance, interruption or annoyance of other persons in lawful use of a civic centre under the Civic Centres Regulation was an unconstitutional restriction of freedom of expression and right to lawful assembly
+HKCFI 2167: Appeal successful on sentence; representing D2 on appeal with discussion on whether the offence of wilful obstruction, disturbance, interruption or annoyance of other persons in lawful use of a civic centre under the Civic Centres Regulation was an unconstitutional restriction of freedom of expression and right to lawful assembly.

-Representing the registered specialist contractor on whether the excavation and lateral support works conducted was carried out in such manner as was likely to cause the formation of a sinkhole which subsequently caused injury
+ESS 39227-39230/2015: Led by Clive Grossman SC, representing the registered specialist contractor on whether the excavation and lateral support works conducted was carried out in such manner as was likely to cause the formation of a sinkhole which subsequently caused injury.